aniray2908/satellite-esg-risk-engine/assets/README.md

 This directory contains all non-code artifacts generated throughout the Satellite-Based Exposure Scoring Framework.

-These files represent the **data outputs and visualizations** produced by the satellite extraction pipeline and downstream modeling layers.
+These artifacts include:

+- Satellite-derived datasets
+- Feature-engineered modeling layers
+- Visualization outputs

-All artifacts are reproducible via scripts and notebooks located in:
+All files stored here are **generated outputs** from scripts and notebooks located in the `experiments/` directory.

-`experiments/`

 ---

 # Directory Structure

-assets/\
-│\
+assets/
+│
+├── data/
-├── data/\
+│   ├── raw/
-│ Satellite extraction outputs and modeling feature layers\
-│\
-├──plots/\
-| Visualization outputs generated during exploratory analysis
-and model interpretation
+│   └── processed/
+│
+└── plots/

 ---

 # data/

-This directory stores **CSV datasets generated during the pipeline**.
+This directory stores datasets produced during the pipeline.

-These files form the bridge between:

-Satellite extraction (GEE)
-→ Feature engineering
-→ Composite scoring
-→ Model validation

-All datasets are **machine-generated and versioned**.
+The data layer is divided into two stages:

+- **raw/** — direct outputs from satellite extraction
+- **processed/** — engineered datasets used in modeling

 ---

-## Satellite Extraction Outputs
+## raw/

-Exported directly from **Google Earth Engine** scripts.
+These datasets are exported directly from **Google Earth Engine (GEE)**.

-Each dataset contains yearly exposure metrics extracted from Sentinel-2 imagery.
+Each file contains yearly vegetation exposure metrics extracted from Sentinel-2 imagery.

 Metrics include: